-This item is a non-IFRS measure: see the "Non-IFRS and Additional Financial Measures" section in this document for relevant information about such measures and full year results of the Company's ongoing operations.
+iA Financial Corporation and iA Insurance (hereinafter referred to individually in this section as the "Company") report their financial results and statements in accordance with International Financial Reporting Standards ("IFRS").
+They also publish certain financial measures or ratios that are not based on IFRS ("non-IFRS").
+A financial measure is considered a non-IFRS measure for Canadian securities law purposes if it is presented other than in accordance with the generally accepted accounting principles ("GAAP") used for the Company's audited financial statements.
+The Company uses non-IFRS measures when evaluating its results and measuring its performance.
+The Company believes that non-IFRS measures provide additional information to better understand its financial results and assess its growth and earnings potential, and that they facilitate comparison of the quarterly and full year results of the Company's ongoing operations.
 Since non-IFRS measures do not have standardized definitions and meaning, they may differ from the non-IFRS financial measures used by other institutions and should not be viewed as an alternative to measures of financial performance determined in accordance with IFRS.
 The Company strongly encourages investors to review its financial statements and other publicly filed reports in their entirety and not to rely on any single financial measure.
 These non-IFRS measures are often accompanied by and reconciled with IFRS financial measures.
 For certain non-IFRS measures, there are no directly comparable amounts under IFRS.